Nez Perce County Mental Health Treatment Diversion Courts

 2. Defendant, defense counsel, prosecutor will sign the disposition agreement and file with the drug court clerk

-3. All documents must be completed at change of plea/sentencing/disposition, please complete the contract below and file with the court.
+3. All documents must be completed at change of plea/sentencing/disposition, please complete the contract and file with the court.

 If the defendant is denied, their case is further reviewed by their sentencing judge for further proceedings.